Topics on this page

 Enable fail open for packet or system failures

 The Intrusion Prevention module includes a network engine that might block packets before Intrusion Prevention rules can be applied.
-This might lead to downtime or performance issues with your services and applications.
-You can change this behavior so that packets are allowed through when system or internal packet failures occur.
+This could lead to downtime or performance issues.
+You can change this behavior to allow packets when system or internal packet failures occur.
 For details, see Enable fail open behavior.

 Switch to Prevent mode

-When you are satisfied that Intrusion Prevention is not finding false positives, configure your policy to use Intrusion Prevention in Prevent mode so that rules are enforced and related events are logged.
+When you are satisfied that Intrusion Prevention is not finding false positives, configure your policy to use Intrusion Prevention in Prevent mode to enforce rules and log related events.

 - Go to Computer or Policy editor > Intrusion Prevention > General.